parammehta/Compiler-and-Virtual-Machine-for-a-Programming-Language/README.md

 1) Clone the repository
 2) Open the project in Eclipse
 3) Open Help -> Eclipse Marketplace
 4) Go to http://marketplace.eclipse.org/marketplace-client-intro?mpc_install=1549 and drag the install button of TestNG for Eclipse to the Help -> Eclipse Marketplace and install the TestNG libraries
+5) Restart eclipse when prompted
-5) Go to Compiler -> test -> de -> letsbuildacompiler -> compiler - > CompilerTest.java under the src folder
+6) Go to Compiler -> test -> de -> letsbuildacompiler -> compiler - > CompilerTest.java under the src folder
-6) Click on the error part against @BeforeMethod and click on Add TestNG library to solve all the errors
+7) Click on the error part against @BeforeMethod and click on Add TestNG library to solve all the errors
-7) Go to Compiler -> src -> de -> letsbuildacompiler -> compiler -> Main.java and check for the path of the input file (ANTLRInputStream input = new ANTLRFileStream("<INPUT_FILE_PATH>");) you are passing to check output
+8) Go to Compiler -> src -> de -> letsbuildacompiler -> compiler -> Main.java and check for the path of the input file (ANTLRInputStream input = new ANTLRFileStream("<INPUT_FILE_PATH>");) you are passing to check output
-8) Change the paths to the code files you want to test by the one's given under Sample Programs (Example: add.apla, sub.apla, functions.apla)
+9) Change the paths to the code files you want to test by the one's given under Sample Programs (Example: add.apla, sub.apla, functions.apla)
-9) Run the Main.java
+10) Run the Main.java
-10) Press 1 --> Intermediate 2 --> Output
+11) Press 1 --> Intermediate 2 --> Output
-11) Check rigorously for all sample programs
+12) Check rigorously for all sample programs
-12) You can check the grammar(Demo.g4) under the Parser folder inside the src folder
+13) You can check the grammar(Demo.g4) under the Parser folder inside the src folder

 [Intermediate Code]